-"David Booth was a soldier, he was in the cavalry, he was in the infantry, he was dedicated to wildlife protection and demining.
-He was in love, a father, a friend, an early riser, a man of nature, of simple things, he was pure life.
+David Booth was a soldier, he was cavalry, he was infantry, he was dedicated to wildlife protection and demining.
+He was in love, he was a father, he was a friend, an early riser, a man of nature, of simple things, he was pure life.
 David Booth was also a vineyard man and our gardener.
-Above all, he was our friend."
-Your Team.
+Above all, he was our friend.

 Born in England, David Jeremy Booth was an Army officer for seven years, rising to the rank of Captain of the Green Jackets.
 He then studied Agriculture and Management at the Royal Agricultural College Cirencester, participated in demining in Mozambique and wildlife protection in Kenya.
 He studied viticulture at UC Davis in California, and became a disciple of Richard Smart in Portugal, where he introduced new trellising systems and brought a deep knowledge of viticulture that enabled him to convey complex concepts in a very simple way.

-As a guest speaker, David has taught on the MBA course at his former school, the Royal Agricultural College Cirencester.
+As a guest speaker, David taught on the MBA course at his former school, the Royal Agricultural College Cirencester.

 In 2004, he founded, together with António Maçanita, the Fitapreta project, to which he gave priority in his already busy professional life.

-"We, his friends and battle companions, miss his constant and contagious smile, his eternal optimism, his willingness to help, his ability to listen and his enjoyment of the simple things in life: fresh air, nature, time with his children and loved ones, a pure life.
-We are sure that we will always honour and remembering him, working harder and harder, but with the same free and fresh spirit that he always transmitted."
+We, his friends and battle companions, miss his constant and contagious smile, his eternal optimism, his willingness to help, his ability to listen and his enjoyment of the simple things in life: fresh air, nature, time with his children, time with people, with pure life.
+We are sure that we will always honor and remember him, working each time harder, but with the same free and fresh spirit that he always transmitted.